Gary Deegan: Coventry City

-It was announced on 21 December 2009 he would be signing for English Championship club Coventry City on 4 January 2010 on a three-and-a-half-year deal.
+It was announced on 21 December 2009 that Deegan would be signing for English Championship club Coventry City on 4 January 2010 on a three-and-a-half-year deal.
 Deegan made his debut for Coventry as a second-half substitute against Barnsley on 9 January 2010.
 He scored his first goal for Coventry on his second start for the club against Queens Park Rangers in a 1–0 win for Coventry on 13 February 2010.
 His second goal for the club was a late equaliser in the M69 derby on 21 March 2010, with the match finishing 2–2.

 During the 2010–11 pre-season Deegan suffered a stress fracture of the ankle, putting him out of action for the duration of the season, only to come on as a substitute in the final game of the season in a 2–2 draw against Norwich City.
 In 2012 Deegan was the subject of controversy after tweeting a pro-IRA slogan.
 He was banned for two weeks by the club, pending the outcome of an internal investigation.